marcispauls/packer-tfe-centos/README.md

 * The build will automatically install the latest replicated.tar.gz airgap tar on the image.
 * Tested with packer 1.5.4 on MacOS Catalina.

+# Current State
+* Builds for AWS only at this point

 # Prerequisites
 1. Packer 1.5.x                   # HCL2 pkr config
 1. Local Linux or Unix machine